drubb/lxd-images/python-2/README.md

-# LXD images: Drupal 7
+# LXD images: Python 2
 LXD image to spin up a local development environment for Python 2

 Work in progress - details follow